1. Resource Library

 What are the benefits of optical character recognition?

-The benefits of OCR are wide-ranging, and vary largely based on how you’re applying the technology.
+The benefits of optical character recognition are wide-ranging, and vary largely based on how you’re applying the technology.
 Across all use cases, these are generally the top four:

 1. Accelerated processes